Dan Green

 Underwriting is a detailed evaluation of a borrower’s ability to repay a loan.

-An underwriter performs the underwriting of a mortgage, which may include verifying a home buyer’s credit history, employment status, income, and debts, and other characteristics of the transaction, such as the condition of the subject property and whether the transaction is an arms-length transaction.
+An underwriter performs the underwriting of a mortgage, which may include verifying a home buyer’s credit history, employment status, income, debts, and other characteristics of the transaction.
+This can include factors like the condition of the property and whether the transaction is an arms-length transaction.

-Every mortgage type features different mortgage underwriting standards, known as mortgage guidelines.
+Each mortgage type features different underwriting standards, known as mortgage guidelines.

 An FHA mortgage is underwritten differently than a USDA loan and a VA loan.
 A HomeReady mortgage is underwritten differently than a Home Possible mortgage.